-This is one of the mode of income tax collection in India but applicable only to few types of incomes which includes salary, interest, dividend, interest on securities, winnings from lottery, horse races, commission and brokerage, rent, fees for professional and technical services, payments to non-residents etc..
+This is one of the modes of income tax collection in India but applicable only to few types of incomes which includes salary, interest, dividend, interest on securities, winning from lottery, horse races, commission and brokerage, rent, fees for professional and technical services, payments to non-residents etc.

 Likewise Taxpayer Identification Number (TIN) is an identification number for the dealers who sells goods and services.
 It is an authority which allows a dealer to charge tax from the customer and pays the same to the tax department on behalf of customers.